Cheryl Laz PhD

 - BA in English and Sociology, Hartwick College, 1984

-Dr. Laz chairs the Department of Economics and Sociology and has been in the Sociology program at USM since 1991.
-She serves on the Women and Gender Studies and Food Studies Councils and the Core Curriculum Committee.
+Dr. Laz has been in the Sociology program at USM since 1991.
+She serves on the Women and Gender Studies and Food Studies Councils.

 Professor Laz teaches several of the required courses in the Sociology major, including SOC 100: Introduction to Sociology, SOC 210: Critical Thinking about Social Issues, and SOC 300: Sociological Theory.
 In addition, she regularly teaches two courses in Sociology that are part of the Women and Gender Studies curriculum--SOC 316: Sociology of Gender and SOC 358: Sociology of Women’s Work, and a Food Studies course, FSP 320/620: Poverty and Hunger.
 Professor Laz also teaches an interdisciplinary first-year course called The Chicken Course, with Professor Rob Sanford (Enviromental Science and Policy).

 Her current research focuses on broadly on systems of food and agriculture.
 She is particularly interested in alternatives to the dominant, industrialized food system.
 One project involves interviewing folks who participate in and create such alternatives to understand the motivations for these choices; alternative food practices, organizations, institutions, and networks; obstacles to eating outside of the dominant system; and the implications of alternatives for social movements and social change.
 A second project focuses on the gendered dimensions eating locally and sustainably.